 Steps in and seeks to rectify any situation in the county in which a person's civil or human rights are being infringed upon.
 Also builds community through events such as picnics, Martin Luther King Birthday Observance, and various educational programs.

-Current officers are Linda Fletcher Prager, President; Danny Morris, Vice-President; Gail Karge, Secretary; and Tammy Coulbourne, Publicity Chair.
-Dick Christopher handles acquisitions for the group.
+Current officers are Linda Fletcher, President; Dick Christopher, Vice-President and handles acquisitions; Gail Karge, Secretary; and Tammy Coulbourne, Publicity Chair; Sam Fairbank, Director, and heads Building and Grounds Maintenance.
 Anyone interested in donating or loaning items to the Society can call him at 410-673-7163 or 410-271-5239.

 The Ridgely Historical Society was formed by Janice White the end of 2005 at a request from the Town Manager.
 The idea to form an historical society was an offshoot of an attempt by the Town to create an historical district.
 While this didn't happen, the Ridgely Historical Society became a chapter of the Caroline County Historical Society in March of 2006.
 Donations made to Ridgely Historical Society, are tax deductible.